Guide

 06

 • 10 or more employees in a covered establishment type?
-Check if your state's notification covers your industry - if yes, register.
+Check if your state's notification covers your industry - if yes, register

 • Any employees earning below Rs.
 21,000?
-They must be enrolled once you are registered.
+They must be enrolled once you are registered

 • All employees above Rs.
 21,000?
-No contributions due, though registration may still technically apply.
+No contributions due, though registration may still technically apply

 • Crossing 10 employees?
-Register within 15 days of that happening.
+Register within 15 days

 FAQ